 This module will introduce students to bacterial cell structures, microscope usage, and various types of equipment used in the microbiology laboratory.
 In this module, students will also learn how to safely handle all specimens and identify the types of media used to collect specimens.

-Students will be introduced to the importance of and steps involved in quality control in the microbiology laboratory.
+Students will be introduced to the importance of and steps involved in quality control in the microbiology laboratory, as well as sterilization procedures utilizing the autoclave, instrument identification, and various surgical tray set-ups for minor surgical assisting.